hlindberg/misc-puppet-docs/parser_api/parser_api.md

   end

   # Computes ABC metric of an AST
+  # This is the method that a user of the AbcMetric calls
+  #
   def compute_abc(target)
     target.eAllContents.each {|m|  abc(m) }
     # return the three resulting counts